rchain/board/2020/2-11/README.md

 # RCHAIN COOPERATIVE

-## RESOLUTIONS BY THE BOARD OF DIRECTORS AT A DULY CALLED MEETING
+## RESOLUTIONS BY THE BOARD OF DIRECTORS AT A DULY CALLED SPECIAL MEETING

 The undersigned, being all of the members of the Board of Directors of RChain Cooperative, (the “Board”), a Washington cooperative (the “Coop”), pursuant to RCW 23.86, hereby approve and adopt the following resolutions at a duly called meeting (the “Resolutions”) held telephonically on February 11, 2020: